gvolpe/par-dual/README.md

 parMap2 [1..5] [6..10] (+) == [7,9,11,13,15]
 ```

 The standard version iterates over both lists "sequentially".
 That is, it takes the first element of the first list, `1` in this case, and then iterates over the second list and it returns the sum of `1` and every value of the second list.
 It repeats the process until there are no elements left in the first list.
+It is basically the cartesian product of the both collections.

 Conversely, `ZipList`s only return the sum of the current elements of both lists such as `1 + 6`, `2 + 7`, and so on.
-It iterates over both lists in "parallel", effectively only once.
+It iterates over both lists in "parallel", effectively traversing both at once.